-The Fund may use Equity Derivative Instruments as a substitute for investing in conventional securities and for investment purposes to increase its economic exposure to a particular security or index in a cost- effective manner.
-The Fund may gain some or all its equity exposure through the use of Equity Derivative Instruments.
-The Fund's use of Equity Derivative Instruments, swaps and certain other Instruments will have the economic effect of financial leverage.
-Financial leverage magnifies exposure to the swings in prices of an asset underlying an Equity Derivative Instrument and results in increased volatility, which means the Fund will have the potential for greater gains, as well as the potential for greater losses, than if the Fund does not use Equity Derivative Instruments that have a leveraging effect.

-Leveraging tends to magnify, sometimes significantly, the effect of any increase or decrease in the Fund's exposure to an asset and may cause the Fund's NAV to be volatile.
-For example, if the Adviser seeks to gain enhanced exposure to a specific asset through an Equity Derivative Instrument providing leveraged exposure to the asset and that Equity Derivative Instrument increases in value, the gain to the Fund will be magnified; however, if that investment decreases in value, the loss to the Fund will be magnified.
-A decline in the Fund's assets due to losses magnified by the Equity Derivative Instruments providing leveraged exposure may require the Fund to liquidate portfolio positions to satisfy its obligations, to meet redemption requests or to meet asset segregation requirements when it may not be advantageous to do so.
-There is no assurance that the Fund's use of Equity Derivative Instruments providing enhanced exposure will enable the Fund to achieve its investment objective.
+Through its investment in futures contracts and forward contracts, the Adviser seeks to capture long term trends in the global financial markets.
+Futures and forward contracts are contractual agreements to buy or sell a particular currency, commodity or financial instrument at a pre-determined price in the future.
+The Fund's use of futures contracts, forward contracts, swaps and certain other financial instruments (whether direct or through the Subsidiary will have the economic effect of financial leverage.
+Financial leverage magnifies exposure to the swings in prices of a commodity or financial instrument underlying such a contract and results in increased volatility, which means the Fund will have the potential for greater gains, as well as the potential for greater losses, than if the Fund does not use such instruments that have a leveraging effect.
+Leveraging tends to magnify, sometimes significantly, the effect of any increase or decrease in the Fund's exposure to a commodity and may cause the Fund's net asset value to be volatile.
+For example, if the Adviser seeks to gain enhanced exposure to a specific commodity through an instrument providing leveraged exposure to the commodity and that instrument increases in value, the gain to the Fund will be magnified; however, if that investment decreases in value, the loss to the Fund will be magnified.
+A decline in the Fund's assets due to losses magnified by the instruments providing leveraged exposure may require the Fund to liquidate portfolio positions to satisfy its obligations, to meet redemption requests or to meet asset segregation requirements when it may not be advantageous to do so.
+There is no assurance that the Fund's use of instruments providing enhanced exposure will enable the Fund to achieve its investment objective.